hhodek/UWMadisonEC-DataAnalyticsBC-Project3/README.md

 ---

-There is also an interactive graph to explore volcano variables and a "/chart" page with the a full interactive graph including a dropdown to select which natural disaster but adding this page messed up the volcano data for the volcano chart so working on that
+There is also an interactive graph to explore volcano variables and a "/chart" page with the full natural disaster variable interactive graph which includes a dropdown to select which natural disaster to compare variables from. *Adding this page messed up the volcano data for the volcano chart so working on that and other fixes*

 ---